Prichard Colón

-Prichard Colón Meléndez (born September 19, 1992) is an American-born Puerto Rican former professional boxer, honorary WBC World Champion, and gold medal winner at the 2010 Panamerican Youth Championship in the 64 kg category.
-After Prichard was disqualified in the 9th round of the Terrel Williams fight, he left to go to the dressing room where he collapsed and remained in a coma for 221 days due to a bleed on the brain.
-He was subjected to repeated blows to the back of his head during the fight.
-He is now awake and in a vegetative but stable condition which is steadily improving.
+Prichard Colón Meléndez (born September 19, 1992) is an American-Puerto Rican former professional boxer, honorary WBC World Champion, and gold medal winner at the 2010 Pan American Youth Championship in the 64 kg category.
+After a 2015 match with Terrel Williams, in which he was repeatedly struck in the back of his head, Colón collapsed in the dressing room and remained in a coma for 221 days due to a brain hemorrhage.
+He was then in a persistent vegetative state and unable to speak.
+He was eventually released from the hospital, and is currently receiving physiotherapy and is now able to talk through the use of a computer.

 Early years and amateur career

 Prichard Colón was born in Maitland, Florida.
 His parents are Richard and Nieves Colón, a retired waitress.
-At the age of 10, his father decided to move to Puerto Rico, so Prichard could represent the island in competitions.
+At the age of 10, his father decided to move to Puerto Rico, so Colón could represent the island in competitions.
 He moved there with his younger sister, while his mother and older brother remained in Florida.
 The family settled in the rural town of Orocovis, Puerto Rico.

 Colón started his career at the Albergue Olímpico in Salinas, Puerto Rico.
 It was there that he earned the nickname of "Digget", which comes from the word "digger" in relation to his height.
 After graduating high school, Colón began studying Business Administration at the Universidad del Sagrado Corazón in San Juan, Puerto Rico.

 During his amateur career, Colón gained fame for winning 5 national championships in both the 141 and 152 pound divisions.
 He also won the gold medal at the 2010 Pan American Youth Championship in the 64 kg category.
-He fought at the Brazil Pre-Olympics to win a pass to the 2012 Summer Olympics in London, but lost to a Venezuelan fighter in the third round.
+He fought at the Brazil Pre-Olympics to win a pass to the 2012 Summer Olympics in London, but lost to a Venezuelan fighter, Gabriel Maestre, in the third round.

 In 2012, Colón decided to become a professional fighter.
-He ended his amateur career with a record of 17-0–0.
+He ended his amateur career with a record of 170-15.

 Professional career

 Colón made his professional debut on February 23, 2013.
 His first fight was against Xavier La Salle at the Cosme Beitía Salamo Coliseum in Cataño, Puerto Rico.
 Colón knocked out LaSalle in the first round.
 Colón distinguished himself for his restless schedule.
 He fought five times in 2013 and 7 times in 2014.
-His most notable fight came on September 9, 2015 when he fought against Vivian Harris, a more experienced fighter.
+His most notable fight came on September 9, 2015, when he fought against Vivian Harris, a more experienced fighter.
 The fight was held at the Ricoh Coliseum in Toronto and ended with Colón knocking out Harris in the fourth round.

 On October 17, 2015, Colón was slated to fight Terrel Williams in an undercard fight at the EagleBank Arena in Fairfax, Virginia.
 The fight was not originally part of the schedule, but was added when Andre Dirrell stepped out from his fight with Blake Caparello for medical reasons.
-The fight occurred just one month after Colón's last fight against Vivian Harris.
+The fight occurred just one month after Colón's last fight against Vivian Harris, and was the end of Colón's professional fighting career.